sdiehl/zero-to-qed/docs/src/19_mathlib.md

 **[Mathlib](https://github.com/leanprover-community/mathlib4)** is the mathematical library for Lean 4.
 Over a million lines of formalized mathematics, from basic logic through graduate-level algebra, analysis, and number theory.
 Hundreds of contributors have poured years of work into this thing.
 When you import it, you inherit their labor.
 The triangle inequality is already proven.
 So is the fundamental theorem of algebra.
 You do not need to prove that primes are infinite; someone did that in 2017 and you can just use it.
 The community tracks progress against a list of [100 major theorems](https://leanprover-community.github.io/100.html); most are done.

-The library is organized hierarchically, which is a polite way of saying "good luck finding anything without help."
+The library is organized hierarchically.
 At the foundation sit logic, sets, and basic data types.
 Above these rise algebraic structures, then topology and analysis, then specialized domains like combinatorics and number theory.
 Each layer builds on those below.
-The [Mathlib documentation](https://leanprover-community.github.io/mathlib4_docs/) provides searchable API references, though "searchable" is doing some heavy lifting in that sentence.
+Finding what you need in a million-line codebase used to be challenging, but the community has built excellent semantic search tools powered by AI, and the [Mathlib documentation](https://leanprover-community.github.io/mathlib4_docs/) provides searchable API references for every declaration.

 ## Core Foundations

 These modules provide the logical and set-theoretic foundations that everything else depends on.
+The logic modules formalize propositional and predicate calculus, including both constructive reasoning and classical axioms like the law of excluded middle.
+Set theory in Mathlib is built on top of type theory rather than replacing it: `Set α` is defined as `α → Prop`, making sets predicates on types.
+This foundation supports finite sets with decidable membership, order theory including lattices and Galois connections, and the infrastructure for defining mathematical structures throughout the library.

 | Module                                                                                                             | Description                                                                       |
 | :----------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------- |